j10sanders/WinTheMini/README.md

 ## Join!
-You can find the heroku-deployed version here: {Not Deployed Yet}
+You can find the heroku-deployed version here: https://salty-brook-41648.herokuapp.com/